 By Muhammad Nazir Khan

-The contributor is a religious scholar (Mufti) based in Istanbul, Turkey.
-He belongs to Gilgit-Baltistan.
+The contributor is a Phd scholar based in Turkey.